 All wedding packages include minimal agency fee for an organization and wedding coordination services.
-For ordering any additional services, the agency fee is 10%.
+For ordering any additional services, out of basic package, the agency fee is 10%.

-If none of the available packages suits you and you would like an individual wedding project, then organizing and planning a wedding from scratch will cost 10% of the total price, but not less than:
+If none of the available packages suits you and you would like an individual wedding project, then organizing and planning a wedding from scratch will cost:

-- 1700 euros for a wedding in presence of closest family and without a banquet programm,
+- 2000 euros for a wedding without a banquet program (+15% agency fee on ordered services),

 - 2500 euros for a wedding with a full day program (+15% agency fee on ordered services).